JosephMcGrath/josephmcgrath.github.io/markdown/Polygon_Cleanup_in_SpatiaLite.md

 ## Moving to Triggers

-Having got a setup that I was relitively happy with, I migrated things into a view and a trigger.
-I used a view so that I had more of a framework to build a properly normalised strucutre in.
+Having got a setup that I was relatively happy with, I migrated things into a view and a trigger.
+I used a view so that I had more of a framework to build a properly normalised structure in.

 ```sql
 CREATE VIEW edit_polygons AS SELECT